sun123zxy/redstone-music-generator/README.md

 Automating building process of redstone music in Minecraft with Python scripts and MIDI files.

+What this project aiming at is rather reminiscent of some old-fashioned command-block redstone music dating back 2016--2018, especially inspired by [1U_s' redstone music collection of Perfect Cherry Blossom](https://www.bilibili.com/video/BV1Gs411i7K9/).
+Check [here](https://www.bilibili.com/video/BV1KT421e7EF/) for a demo video.

-This project is developed under Minecraft Java Edition 1.12.2, Python 3.8.3 and [Raspberry Jam Mod 0.94](https://github.com/arpruss/raspberryjammod/releases/tag/0.94).
+Developed under Minecraft Java Edition 1.12.2, Python 3.8.3 and [Raspberry Jam Mod 0.94](https://github.com/arpruss/raspberryjammod/releases/tag/0.94).
 Python requirements are declared in `requirements.txt`.
 (Anyway I guess it is compatible with Minecraft 1.8 - 1.12.2 and any version of Python 3)

 Note that the directory `mcpi/` is copied from the sample scripts in Raspberry Jam Mod directly.